mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/Making Magic With Stress.md

 making your character shine.
 But it can do so much more.

-Both Core and FAE use the same basic mechanics for their stress tracks: each box has a value from 2 to 4 (set right in the middle at 3 for FAE), and when you check a box you use its value to reduce [[shift]]s of an attack.
+Both Core and FAE use the same basic mechanics for their stress tracks: each box has a value from 2 to4 (set right in the middle at 3 for FAE), and when you check a box you use its value to reduce [[shift]]s of an attack.
 Another way to look at it is this: _check a stress box to add its value to your roll_.
 If you fail a defense roll by 2 and you check